temporalio/money-transfer-project-template-go/README.md

 go run worker/main.go
 ```

 Now you can see the workflow run to completion.

+## What Next?

+You can run the Workflow code a few more times with `go run start/main.go` to understand how it interacts with the Worker and Temporal Server.

 Please [read the tutorial](https://docs.temporal.io/docs/go/run-your-first-app-tutorial) for more details.